kubernetes-sigs/scheduler-plugins/kep/942-node-metadata-scoring/README.md

    strategy.
 4. Returns raw scores for normalization across all feasible nodes.

-If the key is missing or the value cannot be parsed, the plugin returns a raw score of `0` for that node.
+If the key is missing or the value cannot be parsed, the plugin returns an internal invalid score sentinel for that node.
+During normalization, invalid scores are excluded from the valid score range and are normalized to `framework.MinNodeScore`.
+This makes nodes with valid metadata rank ahead of nodes where metadata is absent or malformed.

 #### Numeric metadata

-Numeric metadata is parsed from the string value and converted into a raw score.
+Numeric metadata is parsed from the string value as a `float64`, rounded to the nearest `int64`, and converted into a raw score.

 - `Highest`: larger numeric values produce larger raw scores.
 - `Lowest`: smaller numeric values produce larger normalized scores by inverting